yaseenahmed02/CS854---Group-Project/TO_DO.md

 # Done:
+- [x] ingest all gh issues from all repos and skip the ingestion when running the pipeline.
+- [x] store the whole prompt in the metrics file.
+- [x] store retrieved file paths in metrics.
+- [x] check if the image URL is being passed in the prompt to the LLM.
 - [x] if the instance has no images, skip it.
 (Dev w/ image 102/102; Test w/ image 462/510)
 - [x] send the image file to the LLM, not just the retrieved context.
 - [x] make image downloading and storage mandatory during ingestion.